 Waiting period for accidental hospitalisation

-In health insurance, the waiting period for accidental hospitalisation is typically minimal, often ranging from 24 to 48 hours.
-This means policyholders can access coverage for accidental injuries soon after obtaining the policy, ensuring immediate financial support during emergencies.
+The waiting period for accidental hospitalisation in health insurance is generally brief, typically ranging from 24 to 48 hours.
+This enables policyholders to access coverage for accidental injuries shortly after obtaining the policy, ensuring timely financial support during medical emergencies.

 Waiting period for health check-ups